Rudy45KC/KrishneshResumeWebsite/README.md

 # KrishneshResumeWebsite
-This is my resume in form of a website hosted Locally .
+This is my resume in form of a website hosted on github .